awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.md

 ## Deploying the backend with the front end<a name="frontend-with-backend"></a>

-The `amplifyPush` is a helper script that helps you with backend deployments\.
+The `amplifyPush` command is a helper script that helps you with backend deployments\.
 The build settings below automatically determine the correct backend environment to deploy for the current branch\.

 ```
 version: 1